-REHAB TRAINING SCHOLARSHIP
+REHAB TRAINING SCHOLARSHIP PROGRAM

 The CDC reports Stroke costs the United States an estimated $34 billion each year.
 This total includes the cost of health care services, medicines to treat stroke, and missed days of work.